 I’m often asked about the audiences that should be targeted in Facebook ads for optimal success.
 There are seemingly an infinite number of targeting combinations, so the confusion is understandable.

-While your objective will always help determine targeting method, following is a simplified priority list of how I recommend you target.
-Audience sizes and budget will also influence which of these audiences you use, but I offer this list as a starting point.
+While your The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. will always help determine targeting method, following is a simplified priority list of how I recommend you target.
+Audience sizes and A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. will also influence which of these audiences you use, but I offer this list as a starting point.

 1. Specific Web Pages (Targeting and Excluding)

 When creating Website Custom Audiences, you can choose to include only those who have visited a specific page of your website.